 To find out your benefits, go to your insurance plan website to find a summary of your benefits or call your health insurance provider.
 If viewed online, your plan will typically have a column for in-network and out-of-network coverage.
 Our services fall under the category of “out of network” mental health office visits.
 Please see Rates and Insurance for more information.
 Top

-The fastest and easiest way to make appointments is through the patient portal or by emailing the practitioner.
-Please see the appointments page to set up your first appointment with Dr. Lavelle or Dr. Kass either via email or the patient portal.
-Subsequent sessions can be set up weekly or booked through the portal as best fits your schedule.
+The fastest and easiest way to make appointments is through the patient portal by emailing the specific therapist you would like to see.
+Please see the appointments page to set up your first appointment either via email or the patient portal.
+Subsequent sessions can be set up with the therapist during the session or booked through the portal as best fits your schedule.
 Top